robert-waelchli/cspb_2270_final_project/README.md

 > 6. Print current tree
 > 7. Quit and Exit

-Option 6, to print the current tree, copies code directly from the B-Tree Assignment #5 of our course, CSPB-2270.
+Option 6, to print the current tree, uses copied code directly from the B-Tree Assignment #5 of our course, CSPB-2270.
 [3] I judged this to be an acceptable re-use of that code--with attribution of course--given that the print function is not a core functionality of the project and is merely included as a convenience for the user/instructor/grader to help visualize the structure with the assistance of http://webgraphviz.com/.</p>